-The Chinese European Arbitration Centre (CEAC) is held by its sole shareholder, the Chinese European Arbitration Association e.V.
+All Shares in the Chinese European Arbitration Centre GmbH (CEAC) are held solely by the Chinese European Arbitration Association e.V.
 (CEAA).

-CEAA was founded at the end of 2017 to promote arbitration and other out-of-court dispute resolution methods in European-Chinese legal relations and in worldwide legal relations with China.
+CEAA was founded to promote arbitration and other out-of-court dispute resolution methods in international legal relations, in particular in relation to China.

 The purpose of the statutes may in particular be pursued by

-- Holding shares in arbitration and other dispute settlement institutes within the purpose of the association, in particular the Chinese European Arbitration Centre;
+- shareholding in arbitration and other dispute settlement institutions within the purpose of the association, in particular in the Chinese European Arbitration Centre;

 - holding of symposia and events, as well as public relations work in connection with the purpose of the association;

-- promoting international relations in connection with arbitration and other dispute resolution proceedings.
+- promoting international relationships in connection with arbitration and other dispute settlement proceedings;

 - international cooperation with other organisations pursuing similar objectives.